stefanocampanella/MHPC-project/docs/method/tools.md

 ## The Python Programming Language

-Python is an interpreted, duck-typed language (footnote: however optional type annotations are available from version 3.6) with a terse syntax, allowing for fast-paced development.
+Python is an interpreted, duck-typed language[^duck-type] with a terse syntax, allowing for fast-paced development.
 Python programs can easily integrate code written in other languages, such as C (the language of the reference implementation CPython), and for this reason, it is said to be a glue language.
 Moreover, it has a rich standard library and a full gamut of third-party libraries and tools.
 In 2020 Python has been the third language in the TIOBE index and its popularity has grown steadily in the past years, especially in machine learning and data science.

+[^duck-type]: Optional type annotations are available from Python 3.6.
+During execution, Python will ignore the type of objects anyway, and code defines behaviour using only the methods that objects implements.
+However, when annotations are available, types can be calculated and used for static analysis and debug purposes.

 The usage of Python in scientific computing is nowadays a consolidated practice.
 Among its reasons, there is the existence of mature, fully-featured, and open-source libraries like Numpy, Matplotlib, and Pandas, respectively, for numerical computing, plotting, and manipulation of tabular data.
 Thanks to these libraries, Python became a popular alternative to MATLAB and R.